cee-studio/discord-api-bot/README.md

 # Programmable Discord Bot
-The most intuitive and hassle-free way to program a Discord Bot
+A intuitive and hassle-free way to program a Discord Bot.
+1. Zero setup
+2. Script Discord APIs in chat

 ## Invite links